How to Buy a House with Bad Credit in 2026: FHA & Manual Underwriting

 Manual underwriting bypasses the computer entirely.
 A human being looks at your physical file.
 You prove to the human that you have paid rent on time for 48 consecutive months.
 You show them you have zero debt.
 You show them you have a massive 20% down payment saved in cash.
 The human underwriter uses "compensating factors" to approve the mortgage, completely ignoring your lack of a FICO score.

-The Cost of Bad Credit
+What Is the Cost of Bad Credit?

 You can buy a house with bad credit, but it will be incredibly expensive.